MananVyas01/prompt-playground/SAFETY_IMPLEMENTATION.md

 ### 🎯 **Implementation Overview**

-The Prompt Playground Lite has been enhanced with comprehensive safety features to ensure appropriate content generation and safe user interactions.
+The Prompt Engineering Studio has been enhanced with comprehensive safety features to ensure appropriate content generation and safe user interactions during professional prompt engineering workflows.
 All requested safety measures have been implemented and tested.

 ---